-Two dead and five injured in Richmond school graduation mass shooting
+Video captures suspect open fire on Virginia high school graduation

 Police arrest 19-year-old suspect who ‘tried to escape’

-Multiple people shot at high school graduation in Richmond, Virginia
+Seven shot, at least two dead at high school graduation in Richmond

-Seven people were shot and two have died in gunfire that rang out on Tuesday at a high school graduation ceremony held on Virginia Commonwealth University’s Monroe Park campus, causing hundreds of attendees to flee in panic.
+Seven people were shot and two have died in gunfire that rang out on Tuesday at a high school graduation ceremony held on Virginia Commonwealth University (VCU)’s Monroe Park campus, causing hundreds of students and guests to flee in panic, a moment caught on a video since uploaded to Facebook by one of the event’s attendees.

 Police have arrested a 19-year-old suspect who tried to escape.
 He will be charged with two counts of second-degree murder, Richmond’s interim police chief Rick Edwards said.